MWBA Tournament Rules

 Click this link for the 2026 Tournament Rules

 Our Tournament Rules are the bedrock of our competitive fishing.
 They establish a level playing field for all competitors, from Draws to awards bestowed at Annual Banquets.
 They require compliance with all applicable boating and fishing rules and regulations for the waters we fish.
-That includes compliance with any tournament permits a federal, state or tribal agency has issued to allow us to conduct a tournament on “their” waters.
+That includes compliance with Tournament Permits that a federal, state or tribal agency has issued to allow MWBA to conduct a Tournament on “their” waters.

 On the Colorado River, we also comply with USCG and CDFW watercraft regulations.
-Such restrictions are summarized in our Facts Sheets for tournaments on the Colorado River, from Lake Mohave almost to Yuma.
+Those restrictions are summarized in our Facts Sheets (see below) for tournaments on the Colorado River, from Yuma to Lake Mohave.

 In case you are wondering, the Arizona Game and Fish Commission and Department do not regulate (i.e. issue permits for) fishing tournaments.
 Riddle me that, Batman!